Synthetic Data and the Data-centric Machine Learning Life Cycle

 How can Gretel help at each stage of the machine learning life cycle?

-Below, we dive into specific examples of how synthetic data is increasingly playing a key role in different stages of the machine learning life cycle.
+Below, we dive into specific examples of how synthetic data for machine learning is increasingly playing a key role in different stages of the machine learning life cycle.
 In future posts in this series, we'll create and walk through code examples for each use case and stage.

 1. Data collection